-(French, April 14, 1912–April 1, 1994) was a photographer born in Gentilly in the Val-de-Marne, France.
-His father died when he was four years old, and his mother died when he was seven years old; he was raised by an aunt.
-When he was age 13, he attended École Estienne and graduated with degrees in engraving and lithography.
+(French, born April 14, 1912–died April 1, 1994) was a photographer born in Gentilly in the Val-de-Marne, France.
+He was raised by his aunt after losing both his parents at a young age.
+When he was 13, he attended the École Estienne, and graduated with degrees in engraving and lithography.

-In 1931, Doisneau left behind his career as a lithographer and became an assistant to André Vigneau
+In 1931, Doisneau abandoned his career as a lithographer, and became an assistant to André Vigneau

 .
-In 1934, he became a photographer for Renault, but he was fired in 1939 for always being late.
+In 1934, he became a photographer for Renault, but was fired in 1939 for always being late.
 Doisneau was soon hired by the Rapho Photographic Agency to travel through France, looking for stories to photograph.
 It was during this time that he took his first street photographs, for which he would become famous.
-In 1940, Doisneau joined the French army; he stayed in the photography business during this time by producing postcards.
-The artist also used his skills to forge passports for the French Resistance.
+In 1940, Doisneau joined the French army; he stayed in the photography business during this time, producing postcards.
+The artist also used his skills to forge passports for the French resistance.
 He stayed in the military until the end of World War II in 1945.

 , the 1950 image Le Baiser de l'hôtel de ville

 , showed a couple kissing in the busy Paris streets.
 In 1956, he won the Niépce Prize, and, in 1983, was awarded the Grand Prix National de la Photographie.
 The artist won the Balzac Prize in 1986.